opencv/opencv/modules/objdetect/doc/cascade_classification.rst

 ----------------------------
 .. c:function:: int CascadeClassifier::runAt( Ptr<FeatureEvaluator>\& feval, Point pt )

-    Runs the detector at the specified point (the image that the detector is working with should be set by setImage).
+    Runs the detector at the specified point.
+Use ``setImage`` to set the image that the detector is working with.

-    :param feval: Feature evaluator which is used for computing features.
+    :param feval: Feature evaluator that is used for computing features.

-    :param pt: The upper left point of window in which the features will be computed.
-Size of the window is equal to size of training images.
+    :param pt: Upper left point of the window where the features are computed.
+Size of the window is equal to the size of training images.

-Returns:
-1 - if cascade classifier detects object in the given location.
+The function returns 1 if the cascade classifier detects an object in the given location.
--si - otherwise. si is an index of stage which first predicted that given window is a background image.
+Otherwise, it returns ``si``, which is an index of the stage that first predicted that the given window is a background image.??

 .. index:: groupRectangles